 … but they don’t – it’s not a perfect world.

-The non-traditional method: Customized branding to exactly match the opportunity
+The non-traditional method: Customize personal branding to exactly match the opportunity

 It’s much more effective to exactly match your personal brand to what an employer is looking for.